 - Looking at accidents or other things occurring outside your window

-It's easy for anyone to become distracted.
+Our car accident attorneys know it's easy to become distracted.
 But by taking a few steps, you can prevent these types of accidents from occurring:

 - Turn off your phone while driving, or turn it to silent and place it out of sight